Why stress happens and how to manage it

 Establishing support networks: The APA encourage people to develop networks of social support, for example, by talking to neighbors and others in the local community, or joining a club, charity, or religious organization.

 Even if you are not feeling stressed now, being part of a group can prevent stress from developing and provide support and practical help when hard times come.

 Online social networking can help, as long as it does not replace face-to-face contact.
 It can allow you to stay in touch with friends and family who are far away, and this can reduce anxiety.

 If the stress is affecting your daily life, you should seek professional help.
 A doctor or psychiatric specialist can often help, for example, through stress management training.

 - remove or change the source of stress

 - alter the way you view a stressful event

 - lower the impact that stress might have on your body

 Stress management therapy pursues one or more of these approaches.

 Techniques for stress management can be gained from self-help books, online resources, or by attending a stress management course.
-A counselor or psychotherapist can put you in touch with personal development courses, or individual or groups therapy sessions.
+A counselor or psychotherapist can connect an individual who has stress with personal development courses or individual and group therapy sessions.